- FRITZ!Box 7590

 Note:Hiding the wireless network name can pose a security risk (see article in PC World: 5 Wi-Fi security myths you must abandon now).

-- If possible, position the wireless router in a central location.
+- If possible, place the wireless router in a central location.

-- Do not position the wireless router directly in the corner of a room.
+- Do not place the wireless router directly in the corner of a room.

-- Position the wireless router so that it is as unobstructed as possible, i.e. not directly in back of or under an obstacle such as pieces of furniture or a heater.
+- Place the wireless router so that it is as unobstructed as possible, i.e. not directly in back of or under an obstacle such as pieces of furniture or a heater.

-- Position the wireless router as high in the room as possible, for example on a shelf.
+- Place the wireless router as high in the room as possible, for example on a shelf.

-- Position the wireless router away from other transmitters, for example microwaves, wireless speakers, or Bluetooth devices.
+- Place the wireless router away from other transmitters, for example microwaves, wireless speakers, or Bluetooth devices.

 - For testing purposes, remove all USB 3.0 devices from the USB ports on the wireless router and the computer to which the FRITZ!WLAN Stick is connected.